Big UK firms curtail investment plans, consumer slowdown deepens: surveys

-LONDON The chances of Britain's economy picking up steam diminished further on Monday as surveys showed major companies have curtailed their investment plans and that consumers spent less on their credit cards.
+LONDON (Reuters) - The chances of Britain's economy picking up steam diminished further on Monday as surveys showed major companies have curtailed their investment plans and that consumers spent less on their credit cards.

 The reports added to a string of lackluster economic data that has raised questions about the chances of the Bank of England raising interest rates this year.